trpc/trpc/README.md

 ### `invalidateQuery()`

-Helper for invalidating a specific query.
-Simply a type safe wrapper around calling `queryClient.invalidateQueries()` [See react-query docs](https://react-query.tanstack.com/guides/query-invalidation).
+A type safe wrapper around calling `queryClient.invalidateQueries()`, all it does is to call `queryClient.invalidateQueries()` with the passed args.
+[See react-query docs](https://react-query.tanstack.com/guides/query-invalidation) if you want more fine-grained control.

 <details>